 About the Health Insurance Marketplace

-The open enrollment period for the Health Insurance Marketplace is available from November 1 – January 15, 2023.
-Outside of the enrollment period, you can still enroll in a Marketplace health plan only if you qualify for the special enrollment period.
+The open enrollment period for the Health Insurance Marketplace will be available from November 1, 2023 – January 15, 2024.
+Outside of the enrollment period, you can still enroll in a Marketplace health plan only if you qualify for the Special Enrollment Period.
 You can apply for Medicaid and CHIP at any time.
 If you do not have a computer, please check with your local library for access or visit Access Florida.

 Health Insurance Marketplace Quick Guide